greymd/tmux-xpanes/README.md

 ### [Pipe mode] Inside of tmux session & Accepting standard input.

-When the tmux is open and `xpanes` command is executed from within tmux (which means Normal mode2).
-In addition, when the command is accepting standard input ( the command followed by any other commands and pipe `|`), the command's behavior will be the special "Pipe mode".
+When the tmux is open and `xpanes` command is executed from within tmux (Normal mode2) and the command is accepting standard input ( the command followed by any other commands and pipe `|`), the command's behavior will be the special "Pipe mode".
 It is documented in the [Pipe mode section](#pipe-mode).

 ## Further Examples